-Parking Map (PDF) is available near Allen Fieldhouse and the engineering complex.
-All parking on campus is free on weekends.
+A Parking Map (PDF) is available near Allen Fieldhouse and the engineering complex.
 Guests are encouraged to use Lots 54, 72 and the parking garage to the north of Allen Fieldhouse.
 For the spring ceremony, a limited number of additional parking spaces will be available in Lot 112 and Lot 127 to the south of Hoglund Ballpark.
 Handicap parking spaces are available in Lot 70 and Lot 71 immediately south of Allen Fieldhouse.
 Overflow parking is available in Lot 90 to the south of Allen Fieldhouse, though this lot is farther from the post-ceremony reception at the engineering complex.
 Additionally, Allen Fieldhouse Drive will be open to allow drop-off of friends and family with limited mobility.

 The School of Engineering hosts two recognition ceremonies—one in fall and one in spring—for engineering graduates.
 If you intend to participate or “walk,” please make appropriate arrangements for your regalia as it is required in all graduation ceremonies.
 During the ceremony, engineering administration, engineering department leadership, and faculty will be present to congratulate students.
 Students will walk across the stage while their names are read, shake hands with the Dean, and shake hands with their Department Chair.